mogillc/mogi-statechart/README.md

 will notify event listeners on the corresponding events and call their callbacks (e.g. Functor supplied with the call `s1->createStateChangeCallback()`) or grant a transition (e.g. transition `t2` if current state is `s1`)

+## ROS2
+We also provide a ros2 package under branch `ros2_foxy`.
+As the name suggests it supports `foxy` distro.
+Other ROS2 distros are not tested but should generally work

+To use this package, add `mogi_statechart` as a dependency in your ROS2 project's `package.xml`, as well as your `CMakeLists.txt`

 ## Appendix
 ### Thread model